 II.
 Was as the search you conducted reasonable in terms of scope and intrusiveness?

 A. What were you searching for:

 B. Where did you search?

-C.
+C. Sex of the student:

 D. Age of the student:

 E. Exigency of the situation:

 F. What type of search was being conducted:

 G. Who conducted the search: Position: Sex:

 H. Witness(s):

 III.
-Exp xplanation of Search.
-Describe the time and location of the search:
+Exp lanation of Search.

+A. Describe the time and location of the search:

-B. B. Describe exactly what was searched:
+В. Describe exactly what was searched:

 C. What did the search yield:

 D. What was seized:

 E. Were any materials turned over to law enforcement officials?

 F. Were parents notified of the search including the reason for it and the scope: